Skip to main content

 Writing

-• The intended style and attitude is generally analytical, inquisitive, and precise, despite exploring complex topics, in the “classic style” of Western writing.
+• The intended style and attitude is analytical, inquisitive, and precise, despite exploring complex topics, in the “classic style” of Western writing.

 • I try to avoid hedging and qualifying, even at the risk of making overly-strong claims.
 It is a slippery slope.